Numenpol/favourite_movie_site/front/README.md

 # React + Vite

-This uses React + Vite, to build the front portion of the page.
+This uses React + Vite, to build the front portion of the site.